JoshFeldman95/checklist/README.md

 This is a python package that helps data science projects better align with the [Design Justice Network principles](http://designjusticenetwork.org/network-principles).
 This is accomplished via checklists.
-This checklist tries not to reduce the complexity of making just software to a series of steps, but rather tries to help you manage this complexity.
+The checklist tries not to reduce  the complexity of "ethical machine learning" to a series of steps, but rather tries to help you manage this complexity.

 Checklists are filled out in the command line.
 There are two ways of calling the checklist.
 Whenever you call `git push` the checklist will automatically be triggered.
 Additionally, if you type the command `checklist` in the command line, it will also trigger the checklist.